TooTallNate/node-speaker/README.md

   * `bitDepth` - The number of bits per sample.
 Defaults to `16` (16-bit).
   * `sampleRate` - The number of samples per second per channel.
 Defaults to `44100`.
   * `signed` - Boolean specifying if the samples are signed or unsigned.
 Defaults to `true` when bit depth is 8-bit, `false` otherwise.
+  * `float` - Boolean specifying if the samples are floating-point values.
+Defaults to `false`.
   * `samplesPerFrame` The number of samples to send to the audio backend at a time.
 You likely don't need to mess with this value.
 Defaults to `1024`.

 #### "open" event